Stonelinks/stonelinks.github.io/pages/projects/stoolbotics/use.md

 The cosmetics of the simulation environment are highly configurable.
 Here are some of the commands that can modify the appearance:

 - Axis
-    - The joint coordinate frame axis display can be turned on and off with the use of the <code>axis</code> command.
+    - The joint coordinate frame axis display can be turned on and off with the use of the `axis` command.
 - Floor
-    - The floor in the simulator can be turned on and off with the use of the <code>floor</code> command.
+    - The floor in the simulator can be turned on and off with the use of the `floor` command.
 - Ghosts
     - A 'ghost' is a shadow of a robot in a previous articulated position.
-Use the <code>ghost</code> command to control them.
+Use the `ghost` command to control them.
-    - The interval of when ghosts appear can be set with <code>ghost interval &lt;somenumber&gt;</code>.
+    - The interval of when ghosts appear can be set with `ghost interval <somenumber>`.
 - Traces
-    - The trace that the robot leaves behind is completely configurable with the <code>trace</code> command.
+    - The trace that the robot leaves behind is completely configurable with the `trace` command.
-    - The number of traces saved can be set by executing <code>trace limit &lt;somenumber&gt;</code>.
+    - The number of traces saved can be set by executing `trace limit <somenumber>`.
-    - Finally, traces can get kind of ugly and annoying sometimes, so it is nice to be able to clear them by running <code>trace clear</code>.
+    - Finally, traces can get kind of ugly and annoying sometimes, so it is nice to be able to clear them by running `trace clear`.

 Here is an example of some simulation environment manipulation with the above commands and the result: